 Queensland Health provides CQUniversity with the funding to run the 10,000 Steps program.
 The program is facilitated by CQUniversity’s Physical Activity Research Group, a team of health professionals, academics and graduates, who coordinate the dissemination of 10,000 Steps, assisting individuals, workplaces and communities around Queensland and beyond!

 What we aim to do...

-The 10,000 Steps project aims to increase the day-to-day activity of Australians by encouraging the use a step-counting pedometers or activity trackers to accumulate "incidental" physical activity as part of everyday living.
+The 10,000 Steps project aims to increase the day-to-day activity of Australians by encouraging the use of step-counting pedometers or activity trackers to accumulate "incidental" physical activity as part of everyday living.
 Significant health and well-being benefits can be made simply by moving more every day and 10,000 Steps can provide a supporting program, free resources and information.